ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/_review.md

             - "No"
         correct_answer: 1
         explanation: >
-            Yes.
-Depends on the LLM model parameters size, bigger the model parameters, more CPU, RAM and disk space is required.
+            It depends on the size of the LLM.
+The higher the number of parameters of the model, the greater the system requirements.

     - questions:
         question: >